Deformations of Lagrangian subvarieties of holomorphic symplectic manifolds: Codimension formula

-and completes the proof. \end{proof} \begin{Thm} Let $i:Y \into X$ be a simple normal crossing Lagrangian subvariety in a compact irreducible symplectic manifold $X$, let $\nu:\tY\to Y$ be the normalization and denote $j=i\circ\nu$.
-Then $M_Y'=M_Y$ and this space is smooth at $0$ of codimension
+where the vertical maps are isomorphisms and this completes the proof. \end{proof} \begin{Thm} Let $i:Y \into X$ be a normal crossing Lagrangian subvariety in a compact irreducible symplectic manifold $X$, let $\nu:\tY\to Y$ be the normalization and denote $j=i\circ\nu$.
+Then $M_Y$ is smooth at $0$ of codimension

-in $M$. \end{Thm} \begin{proof} Assume that $Y=\cup_iY_i$ is a decomposition into irreducible components.
-In section \ref{subsec subspaces for lagrangian} we defined the subspaces $M'_{Y}$, $M'_{[Y]}$ and $M_{[Y]}$ of $M$ associated to a Lagrangian subvariety $Y$ of $X$.
-We have

-where the vertical relations were observed in Remark \ref{rem voisin}, the horizontal equalities on the right were shown in Proposition \ref{prop homologisch} and the left lower equality holds as $Y$ has simple normal crossings by Corollary \ref{cor rang}.
-As a consequence, we obtain the upper left inclusion.